 A conduit that transfers any contribution to a candidate, political party, or political committee shall provide the recipient of the contribution a detailed statement that lists the name and address of each individual contributor, the amount of each contribution, and the date each contribution was received.
 The conduit also shall include on the statement the occupation, employer, and principal place of business of each contributor, or the political committee if not already registered according to state or federal law, which contributed five thousand dollars or more in the aggregate during a reporting period applicable to the candidate, political party, or political committee.
-The conduit shall provide the statement to the candidate, political party, or political committee in a manner to allow the candidate, political party, or political committee in a manner to allow the candidate, political party, or political committee to file any statement required to be filed under this chapter.
+The conduit shall provide the statement to the candidate, political party, or political committee in a manner to allow the candidate, political party, or political committee in a to be filed under this chapter.